external-mirrors/buffybox/README.md

   -h, --help            show this help message and exit --input INPUT         squeekboard layout to use as input for generation.
 Has to be a YAML file path relative to data/keyboards.
 Can be specified
                         multiple times.
+  --shift-keycap SHIFT_KEYCAP
+                        key caption for the Shift key.
+Defaults to "Shift".
   --surround-space-with-arrows
                         insert left / right arrow before / after space key --generate-scancodes  also generate scancode tables (only works for US layout currently)